cando-developers/cando/README.md

 make -j<number-of-cores>
 ```

 This will take many hours.
-We have a 'distributor' that distributes the work to AWS spot instances or a heterogeneous cluster and can carry out the calculation in about 15 min.
+We have a 'distributor' that distributes the work to GPU accelerated AWS spot instances or a heterogeneous cluster of GPU machines and can carry out the calculation in about 15 min.

 ## Updating Cando and Clasp